Care 2 Communities board

 Kettie R. Louis, DNP, is an Assistant Professor of Obstetrics & Gynecology at Boston University School of Medicine, a practicing Nurse Practitioner at Boston Medical Center.
 Kettie is committed to continuing nursing education in Haiti, mentorship, and universal access to cervical screening and the HPV vaccination.
 Kettie is an EqualHealth board member who contributes to nurse training programs and research on nursing education in Haiti.
 She is co-leader of EqualHealth’s Women’s Leadership Roundtable.

-Robin Reed, MD, Director
+Robin Reed, MD

 Dr. Robin Reed is an internal medicine physician whose career has been focused on primary care, public health, and community service.
 Her training began at Columbia University’s Harlem Hospital Center in NYC, leading to her clinic position at Shattuck Hospital, a state-run safety net hospital in Boston.
 There, she held leadership roles such as Director of Ambulatory Medicine, Liaison to Mattapan Community Health Center (a clinic that serves primarily Haitian Americans), and ultimately Chief of Internal Medicine.
 Dr. Reed is an Assistant Medicine Professor at Tufts University PA Program.